scikit-tda/ripser.py/README.md

 # License

 Ripser.py is available under an MIT license!
+The core C++ code is derived from Ripser, which is also available under an MIT license and copyright to Ulrich Baeur.
+The modifications, Python code, and documentation is copyright to Christopher Tralie and Nathaniel Saul.

 # Contributions